 In 2014, the City acquired the 900 Innes property, which is adjacent to the existing India Basin Shoreline Park and India Basin Shoreline Open Space.
-Together with India Basin Shoreline Park, the City plans to design and build a new, world-class 8-acre park that will provide local residents with direct access to parks, open space and new recreational opportunities.
+Together with India Basin Shoreline Park, the City plans to design and build a new, world-class 10-acre park that will provide local residents with direct access to parks, open space and new recreational opportunities.

 The landscape architecture firm of Gustafson Guthrie Nichol (GGN) was selected as the winning firm from the India Basin Waterfront Parks Design Ideas Competition to lead the Concept Design for 900 Innes / India Basin Shoreline Park.

-PROPOSED CONCEPT DESIGN (Updated 7/28/2016)
+PROPOSED CONCEPT DESIGN (Updated August 2018)